 King Autopsy Pictures Used as Medical School Teaching Aid

-The action was taken after first-year medical students complained they were upset by slides showing King with his lower jaw and part of his neck ripped away by a rifle shot.
+Summitt acted after medical students complained that they were upset by slides showing King with his lower jaw and part of his neck ripped away by a rifle shot.
 King was murdered in Memphis in 1968.

 Mrs. King issued a statement in Atlanta, calling the episode ″a personal offense to the King family.″